barchart/alerting-service-public/docs/content/api/components.md

 ### Target :id=schemastarget
 **Type**: <code>Object</code>

+>A &quot;target&quot; refers to a type of object which can be observed.
+Each target has one or more properties.

 | Name | Type | Required | Nullable | Description |
 | ---- | ---- | -------- | -------- | ----------- |
 | description | <code>String</code> | true | false |  |